Callechelys papulosa

-The blistered snake eel (Callechelys papulosa) is an eel in the family Ophichthidae (worm/snake eels).
+Callechelys papulosa, the blistered snake eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by John E. McCosker in 1998.
 It is a tropical, marine eel which is known from Papua New Guinea, in the western central Pacific Ocean.
 It is known to dwell at a depth of 10 metres, and to inhabit regions of sand and grass.
 Males can reach a maximum total length of 55.1 centimetres.